survivejs/webpack-book/manuscript/developing/02_webpack_dev_server.md

 T> Webpack relies on *yargs* underneath.
 To understand the dot notation in greater detail, see [yargs documentation](http://yargs.js.org/docs/#parsing-tricks-dot-notation).

-W> Webpack 2 changed argument behavior compared to webpack 1.
-You are not allowed to pass custom parameters through the CLI anymore.
-Instead, it's better to go through the `--env` mechanism if you need to do this.

 {pagebreak}

 ## Enabling Error Overlay